Securely Call Cloud Run Service From Anywhere

 The following method lets you call a private Cloud Run service regardless whether the calling code runs in Google Cloud or elsewhere.
 This code example is in Python.
 Please leave a comment if you need a code snippet in another programming language.

-audience = 'https://your-cloud-run-service-url.run.app'
+AUDIENCE = 'https://your-cloud-run-service-url.run.app'

-credentials, _ = google.auth.default()
+creds, _ = google.auth.default()

 auth_req = Request()

-if hasattr(credentials, "id_token") and credentials.id_token:
+if hasattr(creds, "id_token") and creds.id_token:

-return credentials.id_token
+return creds.id_token

 return id_token.fetch_id_token(auth_req, audience)